pymc-devs/pymc-examples/myst_nbs/generalized_linear_models/GLM-hierarchical.myst.md

 ## Summary

-In this post, co-authored by Thomas Wiecki and Danne Elbers, we showed how a multi-level hierarchical Bayesian model gives the best of both worlds when we have multiple sets of measurements we expect to have similarity.
+In this tutorial we showed how a multi-level hierarchical Bayesian model gives the best of both worlds when we have multiple sets of measurements we expect to have similarity.
 The naive approach either pools all data together and ignores the individual differences, or treats each set as completely separate leading to noisy estimates, as shown above.
 By assuming that each individual data set (each county in our case) is distributed according to a group distribution -- which we simultaneously estimate -- we benefit from increased statistical power and smart regularization via the shrinkage effect.
 Probabilistic Programming in [PyMC](https://github.com/pymc-devs/pymc) then makes Bayesian estimation of this model trivial.

 As a follow-up we could also include other states into our model.
 For this we could add yet another layer to the hierarchy where each state is pooled at the country level.
 Finally, readers of Thomas Wiecki's blog will notice that they didn't use `glm()` here as it does not play nice with hierarchical models yet.

-## Acknowledgements
-Thanks to [Imri Sofer](http://serre-lab.clps.brown.edu/person/imri-sofer/) for feedback and teaching the authors about the connections to random-effects models and [Dan Dillon](https://cdasr.mclean.harvard.edu/dillon/) for useful comments on an earlier draft.

 +++